5 Golden Rules of a BIM Workflow

 Scenario 3:

-You search for the issue that your colleague told you about: in your inbox, in the chats, in the Excel files…only to remember that it was a phone call.
+A: You search for the issue that your colleague told you about: in your inbox, in the chats, in the Excel files…only to remember that it was a phone call.

 B: You check the complete history of every issue on a centralized platform.